ricktaylor/btpu/draft-taylor-btpu.md

 In the realm of near- and deep-space communication there are a number of standardized link-layer protocols, including {{USLP}}, {{TM}}, {{AOS}}, {{DVB-S2X}}, that share a set of common properties:

-- They are unidirectional.
-Data transfer occurs in one direction only, there is no in-band return path for data.
+- They are unidirectional: data transfer occurs in one direction only, there is no in-band return path for data.
-- They are frame-based.
-The link-layer protocol will guarantee that a frame of data is either delivered to the receiver in its entirety or not at all.
+- They are frame-based: the link-layer protocol will guarantee that a frame of data is either delivered to the receiver in its entirety or not at all.
 Frames may be of fixed or variable length.
-- They are point-to-point.
-Although the medium over which the data transfer occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.
+- They are point-to-point: although the medium over which the data transfer occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.

-These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes a protocol, Bundle Transfer Protocol - Unidirectional (BTP-U), suitable for implementation over any link-layer protocol that shares these characteristics.
+These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTP-U), suitable for implementation over any link-layer protocol that shares these characteristics.

 Although primarily designed for space communication, the protocol is applicable to other link-layer technologies which can share these characteristics, for example 5G Unstructured PDUs {{5G}}, or {{IEEE.802.3}}, without requiring a full IP stack.